Helicone/HELM/README.md

   "messages": [{"role": "user", "content": "Hello, tell me a short joke about programming"}] }'
 ```

-The response will be identical to what you would receive from the OpenAI API directly, but Helicone will log and analyze the request and response.

 Key points for making API requests: